axelvaldez/radical-companies/_posts/missing chapters/2023-02-19-rcoins-again.markdown

 <h1>But Why Would I?</h1>
  <p>But, what would be the reason to take <span class="_paradigm">rCOIN</span>s from somebody with low-legitimacy?</p>
  <p>Well, the person is likely part of your social circle and you trust them.
-You accept their <span class="_paradigm">rCOIN</span>s at a discount and figure that,</p>
+You accept their <span class="_paradigm">rCOIN</span>s at a discount.
+They do it because,</p>
   <ol>
    <li>The trade will increase the <span class="_paradigm">rCOIN</span>s <em>legitimacy</em>.<li>
    <li>As the cheeseburger-eating people deliver value to the world, the value of their <span class="_paradigm">rCOIN</span>s will go up.
-Their <em>sovereignty</em> increases.<li>
+Now the history of my <span class="_paradigm">rCOIN</span>s includes the fact that the company backing them up is <em>sovereign</em> in the sense that it can back up its <span class="_paradigm">rCOIN</span>s.<li>
   </ol>
- <p>The first is a given, the second speculative.</p>
+ <p>Note that the first is a given, whereas the second is speculative.</p>
- <p>This is pretty much the way seed rounds are raised today.<sup id="fnref1"><a href="#fn1" rel="footnote">1</a></sup> But <span class="_paradigm">rCOIN</span>s bring along a <em>transparent history</em>.
-People would not have to bother looking at it and calculating its legitimacy and sovereignty because your mobile will.
-It can tirelessly look through all of it and give you a go/no-go signal plus a recommended discount.
-We used to tell people this and they found it unbelievable, “that’s idealistic, utopian;” chatGPT has managed to slap that attitude right out of the arena.</p>
+ <p>This is pretty much the way seed rounds are raised today, even though the <span class="_quotespan">deals</span> are opaque. <span class="_paradigm">rCOIN</span>s bring along a <em>transparent history</em>.
+You would most likely not bother looking at it and calculating its legitimacy and sovereignty because your mobile will.
+Your mobile can tirelessly look through all the history and give you a go/no-go signal plus a recommended discount.
+(We used to tell people this and they found it unbelievable, “that&rsquo;s idealistic, utopian;” chatGPT has managed to slap that attitude right out of the arena.)</p>

 <h1>A Herculean Task Ahead</h1>
- <p>As we said at the top of this post, <span class="_paradigm">rCOIN</span>s will have a herculean task ahead when it comes to stepping away from tradition.
-Change is first perceived as a threat.
-But <span class="_paradigm">rCOIN</span>s are on the right side of history, national governments and their banks are on the wrong side, holding us back and something is going to have to change.
-Perhaps not exactly as the <span class="_paradigm">rCOIN</span>, but something very much like it.</p>
+ <p>As we said at the top of this post, <span class="_paradigm">rCOIN</span>s will have a herculean task ahead when it comes to stepping away from tradition.</p>
+ <p>Change is perceived as a threat.</p>
+ <p>We are counting on the fact that <span class="_paradigm">rCOIN</span>s are on the right side of history.
+National governments and their banks are on the wrong side, holding us backl.
+Something is going to have to change.
+Perhaps the change will not result in <span class="_paradigm">rCOIN</span>s, but it would be something close to it, that doesn&rsquo;t depend on national interests.</p>

+<h1>Did We Say Blockchain?</h1>
- <p>Finally, please (please) note that we never said anything about <span class="_paradigm">rCOIN</span>s being on a blockchain.<sup id="fnref2"><a href="#fn2" rel="footnote">2</a></sup> They would have to be on a platform that guarantees their integrity, part of its legitimacy, but we don’t specify what that platform is.
+ <p>Finally, please, please, note that we never said anything about <span class="_paradigm">rCOIN</span>s being on a blockchain.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a> They would have to be on a platform that guarantees their integrity, part of its legitimacy, but we don&rsquo;t specify what that platform is.
 The technology to do it sustainably is either here or within reach.
 Even if we go through less-than-bullet proof technology, the worst that could happen is that people, perhaps many, will invest a relatively small amount on the not-quite-legitimate <span class="_paradigm">rCOIN</span>s.
-But remember that this will go in an <span class="_paradigm">rCOIN</span>’s history.
-People will have lots of <em>caveat emptor</em> and can check “the quality and suitability of goods before a purchase is made.”<sup id="fnref3"><a href="#fn3" rel="footnote">3</a></sup></p>
+But remember that this will go in an <span class="_paradigm">rCOIN</span>&rsquo;s history.
+People will have lots of <em>caveat emptor</em> and can check “the quality and suitability of goods before a purchase is made.”<a href="#en03"><sup id="bm03">&hairsp;&nabla;&hairsp;</sup></a></p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>